Home » Interior Spaces » What is the wabi-sabi design style?

 The Wabi-sabi design style comes from a Japanese aesthetic that dates back to the 15th century.
 It arose in response to the prevailing fashions of the time, which emphasized over-ornamentation, opulence, and the use of rare materials.
 (This is completly the opposite of the more modern take of the Japandi interior style.)

-Wabi-sabi, on the other hand, is all about discovering beauty in imperfection.
+Wabi-sabi alone, on the other hand, is all about discovering beauty in imperfection.
 It entails establishing a strong connection to the land and taking delight in the basic joys of life.

 Above all, it emphasizes the value of authenticity and the pursuit of authenticity in all facets of one’s life.
 Wabi-sabi is more of a guiding philosophy than a design trend for certain people.
 It’s about learning to accept things as they are rather than hoping for something better and retraining oneself to look for the good in less-than-ideal circumstances.